Occupational Exposure

 Demolition workers faced extreme exposure when tearing down older structures:

-• Disturbing all asbestos materials simultaneously
+• Disturbing all hazardous materials simultaneously

 • Working in dust-filled environments